FlashBias: Fast Computation of Attention with Bias: Experiments

 \end{minipage} \end{table*}

-\paragraph{Results} Table \ref{tab:alphafold_res} shows that, compared to the public code, FlashBias can reduce the running time and GPU memory usage by 30\% and 50\%, respectively.
-This speedup is very close to the efficiency upper bound: FlashAttention w/o Bias.
-Although FlashBias is based on the neural decomposition, it will not affect the final performance, whose metric fluctuation is within the standard deviation.
-Beyond inference, FlashBias can also be a promising tool for training speedup (see Appendix \ref{appdix:alphafold_train}).
+\paragraph{Results} Table \ref{tab:alphafold_res} shows that, compared to the public code, FlashBias can reduce the running time by 32\%.
+In addition, removing bias (\emph{w/o bias}) will significantly improve the efficiency (26.85s vs.~8.27s) but will seriously damage performance.
+This observation highlights the essentiality of accelerating attention with bias.
+Despite FlashBias being based on neural decomposition, it will not affect the final performance, whose metric fluctuation is within the standard deviation.
+Beyond inference, FlashBias can also be a promising tool for training speedup (see Appendix \ref{appdix:alphafold_train} for details).

+\paragraph{{Neural decomposition visualization}} To give a clear illustration of neural decomposition, we also plot the original pair representation bias and FlashBias approximated bias in Figure~\ref{fig:alpha_bias_compare_maintext}.
+Neural decomposition can give a relatively accurate estimation of the bias matrix, which performs well in capturing the ``texture'' of the original bias.
+In addition, it is also observed that neural decomposition is not completely perfect in reconstructing the diagonal weights.
+Despite this deficiency, FlashBias still maintains the original accuracy of AlphaFold 3.
+This may benefit from the dot-product self-attention and residual connection, which can give a robust and dominating weight for relation modeling.